 Case Of Fiona

 This is Fiona’s senior year, and she is currently preparing for the SAT, going on college visits, and filling out scholarship applications.
 Although she already had the required number of credits to graduate, we encouraged her to continue her education and earn a few more credits.
 At Geneva College, she is enrolled in English Composition and Communications, a course that prepares students for the SAT, and Algebra 2 using Teaching Textbooks.
 We made the decision not to enroll her in our co-op for her senior year because she did not require the credits that it offered.
 After much deliberation and prayer, we have come to the conclusion that this is the best course of action for us to take.

 As a sophomore, Silas is taking a full course load, something that he is not entirely sure he wants to do.
 He is using Teaching Textbooks to study geometry as part of his math curriculum.
 Because we had such a good time with Notgrass history the year before, he has decided to take their high school World History course.
 I enjoy it when we are able to do work that is more like units because this combines not only history and geography but also the Bible and English.
 He is currently studying Spanish 1 with the help of Duolingo.com and a collection of Spanish grammar and vocabulary books that I put together.
 Abeka was the program that we were going to use in the beginning to learn Spanish, but I didn’t find it to be very user-friendly.
 This merely indicates that the user, in this case me, did not find it to be usable.
 At our co-op, he will be studying Shakespeare, American Government, Finance, and Sports Science.
 He also plans to study Finance.
 So yes, lots to do.

 Case Of Judah

-Just call me DJ Mom.
+Just refer to me as DJ Mom, OK?
 Or don’t.

-What resources are YOU using this year?
+What kinds of resources do YOU plan to use this year?